Divine Redeemer Catholic School: Our Story

 In 2016, the school celebrated 60 years and the Year of Mercy with a pilgrimage (on foot) to the Cathedral to walk through the Holy Doors.
 Parents, teachers, students, parishioners and alumni have joined together to pray in celebration of this milestone and for the future of Catholic education at Divine Redeemer.

 Our current Pastor, Fr.
-Brian Roeseler, joined the Divine Redeemer community in July of 2011.
+Jason Keas, joined the Divine Redeemer community in July of 2019.
 Today, a genuine sense of optimism pervades throughout the school.
 We have had many accomplishments and challenges in our 60+ year history, but we know that our school continues to set the standard for Catholic education.
-We know that our school’s success is because of the hard work, prayers, and dreams of our predecessors, and we remember and celebrate those who built and shaped our school.
+We know that the success of Catholic education is guided by the Holy Spirit and our school’s success is because of the hard work, prayers, and dreams of our predecessors, and we remember and celebrate those who built and shaped our school.